From Lodges to Landscapes to Length, Building a Bucket List Africa Trip Depends on You

 One of the reasons we scheduled our shorter Botswana trip to pair with Namibia (and put the two together in our Ultimate Namibia-Botswana combo) is to enrich birding options.
 Botswana is landlocked, so adding Namibia brings in coastal and arid-land birds.
 Visitors to the Botswana Namibia tour have the opportunity to see in the neighborhood of 270 amazing birds, while those on the Kenya-Uganda trip can easily see more than 400!

-Here are the most recent species lists from each country:
+Here are recent species lists from each country:

 Lodging/Movement Between Parks